kcibak/SCxCMC_demo/README.md

 ---

 **Note:** This is a prototype demonstration and does not represent any official product or service.
+Also, there is no email service integrated so the Connect page is not fully functional.